MBHudson/SM/README.md

 # This project is intended for testing/research purposes only.
-Any other usages are not permited and YOU are heled responsable for anything that happens.
+Any other usages are not permited and YOU are held responsable for anything that happens.

 # Usage